Culture, Diversity, & Inequality Lab

 Hannah Birnbaum graduated from Wesleyan University in 2014.
 She worked for two years at MIT Sloan School of Management as a lab manager for Evan Apfelbaum with whom she continues to collaborate.
 She studies intergroup interactions, diversity, and inequality.
 In her free time, she enjoys cooking, knitting, and playing with dogs.

 Before joining the lab in 2015, Gorana received her B.A. in Political Science from the University of Milan and her M.A. in Economics from the University of Bologna.
 She is currently pursuing an M.A. in the Social Sciences at the University of Chicago.
 She is interested in investigating how individuals' socioeconomic background determines their access to opportunities and contributes to disparities in outcomes.
 She is also interested in developing strategies that help translate research findings into effective policy-making.

 Viki graduated from the University of California, Santa Barbara in 2016 with a double-major in psychology and anthropology and a minor in applied psychology.
 She is broadly interested in culture, the self, and close relationships.

-Eunseo is a junior at Northwestern University majoring in economics and mathematical methods in social science.
+Michelle is a junior at Northwestern University majoring in psychology and minoring in economics and global health.